 A behind-the-scenes tour of Saint Patrick’s Cathedral

-Legend holds that Saint Patrick baptised people into Christianity at a well located on the site of Saint Patrick’s Cathedral as early as 500 AD.
+Legend holds that Saint Patrick baptized people into Christianity at a well located on the site of Saint Patrick’s Cathedral as early as 500 AD.
 The elegant spires and narrow stained-glass windows of Saint Patrick’s date back to the 13th century, and the building continues to hold an important role as the national church.

-The imposing grey Gothic exterior contrasts with the brightly patterned floor, especially in the Lady Chapel.
+The imposing gray Gothic exterior contrasts with the brightly patterned floor, especially in the Lady Chapel.
 More than 500 people are buried under the floor and in the cemetery outside, including Jonathan Swift, renowned author and dean of Saint Patrick’s from 1713 to 1745.